Technical foul: Penalty

-In the (W)NBA, technical fouls are split into two classes, unsportsmanlike and non-unsportsmanlike.
+In the NBA, WNBA, and FIBA (as of October 2026), technical fouls are split into two classes, unsportsmanlike (Type 1 in FIBA) and non-unsportsmanlike (Type 2 in FIBA).
 A player assessed an unsportsmanlike technical foul is fined, and accumulating sixteen unsportsmanlike technical fouls during the regular season will result in a one-game suspension.
 For every two technical fouls received thereafter during that regular season, the player or coach's suspension increases by one game.
 Penalties for unsportsmanlike technical fouls are even higher for playoff games.
 Players and coaches will be fined for every unsportsmanlike technical foul they receive.
 Those who accumulate seven unsportsmanlike technical fouls will be suspended for one game.
 For every two unsportsmanlike technical fouls received thereafter, the player or coach's next suspension increases by one game.

-Non-unsportsmanlike conduct technical fouls are defined per NBA Rule 12, Section V, Paragraph c, and none count towards a fine, ejection or suspension.
+Non-unsportsmanlike conduct technical fouls are based on administrative issues, and not unsportsmanlike acts, where none count towards a fine, ejection or suspension.
 These fouls are assessed for excessive time-outs, defensive three seconds, scratched player dressing and playing, a player foul penalty situation, shattering backboards, or delay of game.
-An offensive player who intentionally hangs on the backboard, unless it is legal for safety reasons, is fined $500 but is only assessed a non-unsportsmanlike conduct technical foul.
+An offensive player who intentionally hangs on the backboard, unless it is for safety reasons, is fined $500 but is only assessed a non-unsportsmanlike conduct technical foul.
 Technical fouls assessed for a player foul penalty situation caused by an offensive foul still result in one free throw.

-The league can reclassify an unsportsmanlike conduct technical foul as a non-unsportsmanlike conduct technical foul after a game following review.
+The league can reclassify an unsportsmanlike conduct technical foul as a non-unsportsmanlike conduct technical foul after a game.
 For example, the NBA changed the technical foul by DeMarcus Cousins for clearing Jeremy Lamb's loose shoe off the playing court in a Golden State Warriors v.
 Charlotte Hornets game on February 25, 2019, from unsportsmanlike to non-unsportsmanlike, rescinding the fine and the foul count, primarily over safety issues.